JidapaTH/RemindMeChatbot/README.md

 # RemindMeChatbot
-Build Facebook Messenger chatbot by using Wit.ai
+Build Facebook Messenger chatbot by using Wit.ai.
+The server is hosted in EC2 cloud computing machine.
+The operation system is CentOS.

 ### prerequisite
 1. Install Node.js https://nodejs.org/en/